 7. Server side SEO

-Let me elaborate it!
+Let me elaborate on it!

-Server side rendering is widely used and it is also the traditional way of hosting as its SEO friendly.
+Server-side rendering is widely used and it is also the traditional way of hosting as its SEO friendly.
 Server renders complete HTML page of requested URL for the user query.
 This way of rendering is fast and supportive in almost all major search engines and it is also good for SEO

 Let me explain client-side rendering and how it works.